-There aren’t many free memory tests online, and there are none like this.
+There aren’t many free memory tests online.
 Here at Practical Psychology, we have created the first and only 3-in-1 memory test that measures your short term, long term, and working memory using a quiz you can take in under 5 minutes.
+We have thousands of people using this tool to test short term memory loss each month, it’s a very simple and easy test to administer.

 If you get confused or stuck, scroll down to learn more about each type of sub-test and it’s instructions!